sftcd/openssl/esnistuff/apache2.md

 I'm not sure if that's caused by my code or something else.
 One [web page](https://serverfault.com/questions/894248/ah00052-child-pid-pid-exit-signal-aborted-6-apache-error?noredirect=1) implies it might be something to do with PHP configuration, but it's one to check out.
-I don't see the same issue when using our curl build.
-Using ``echcli.sh`` without trying ECH doesn't cause that error though.
+I don't see the same issue every time when using our curl ECH with ECH but I have seen it sometimes.
+Using ``echcli.sh`` without trying ECH hasn't so far caused that error though.

 You can also use our ECH-enabled curl build to test this.
 Note that I've added example.com and foo.example.com to ``/etc/hosts`` as having addresses within